linrongbin16/lin.vim/README.md

    - [fd](https://github.com/sharkdp/fd): add `fd.exe` in `$env:Path`
    - [universal-ctags](https://github.com/universal-ctags/ctags-win32/releases): add `ctags.exe`, `readtags.exe` in `$env:Path`

+Notice:

-Notice: installed python3 version must be compatible with gvim/neovim's libpython3.so version, or gvim/neovim will not detect python3.
+- Python3 version must be compatible with gvim/neovim's libpython3.so version, or it will not been loaded.
 Please use `gvim --version` to find its libpython3.so version.

-You could also install these dependencies with other windows package manager such as [chocolatey](https://chocolatey.org/) or [scoop](https://scoop.sh/), just make sure above commands are available in `$env:Path`.
+- Install these dependencies with a package manager (such as [chocolatey](https://chocolatey.org/) and [scoop](https://scoop.sh/)) is another option, just make sure they're available.

 4. Install [Hack Nerd Font Complete Mono](https://github.com/ryanoasis/nerd-fonts/releases):